 Don't let the name fool you, West Rattlesnake Mountain isn't amongst the taller peaks in New Hampshire, which makes it a great option for a vigorous winter hike.
 In fact, this "mountain" is only about 1260 feet in height, and the trail to its summit runs roughly 2 miles in length with about 450 feet of vertical gain.
 But, from the top hikers will get a wonderful view of Squam Lake, which usually freezes over early in the winter and is covered in fresh snow throughout the entire season.
 This is generally an easy to moderate walk, although snow conditions can make it more challenging than it would first appear.
 Still, experienced hikers will generally have no issues along the way, making this an enjoyable winter outing.Continue to 5 of 5 below.

 Cannon Mountain (Franconia)

-Another one of New Hampshire's 4000-foot peaks, Cannon Mountain is one of the more accessible mountains during the winter months.
-Geared more for experienced hikers, Cannon features numerous trails criss-crossing its slopes.
+Another one of New Hampshire's 4000-foot peaks, Cannon Mountain is amongst the more accessible mountains during the winter months.
+Geared more for experienced hikers, Cannon features numerous trails that criss-cross its slopes, providing plenty of options for trekkers.
 One of the best is the Kinsman Ridge Trail, a 7.5-mile out-and-back hike which takes visitors up to the 4100-foot summit, offering breathtaking views along the way.

 Be warned; this trek can be challenging and winter hikers will want to be well prepared with the proper gear.
-Dress warmly, bring additional layers in your pack, share your plans with someone else, and carry extra food and water.
+Dress warmly, bring additional layers in your pack, share your plans with someone else before setting out, and carry extra food and water.
 While not especially dangerous, it is always good to play it safe when hiking Cannon Mountain in the winter months.